alexwkleung/Blossom-Editor/README.md

 **1)** Since you have the option of packaging the application and creating the `.dmg` yourself, make sure you understand what you're doing.

-**2)** Due to the lack of a proper load, save, file explorer, and other features, this SHOULD NOT be used in a professional or in a serious workflow of any sort.
+**2)** Due to the lack of a proper load, save, and important features, this SHOULD NOT be used in a professional or in a serious workflow of any sort.

 **3)** You are liable for any file loss or damage.
 Nothing about this is perfect in any way, shape, or form compared to current day text-editors.
-Everyone has different use cases as well.
-While this may work fine for others, it may not work for you.

 **4)** There might be slight performance issues since I haven't done any optimizations.
 Expect variable RAM usage depending on your system specs.

+**5)** Many of the implementations are very barebones (i.e., no HTML sanitization) and hack-y.
+While it does look pretty cool, the source code is quite messy.

+**6)** If you are going to build on top of this for whatever reason, I recommend that you should properly import the dependencies and use a bundler like Rollup.

-**5)** Use this at your own risk.
+**7)** Lastly, use this at your own risk.

 # Prerequisites